mvysny/vaadin-on-kotlin/docs/index.md

 Let's take the Grid component as an example.
 Grid is basically a scrollable table which shows tabular data (see [example demo](https://vok-crud.herokuapp.com/crud); just press the "Generate test data" button at the top to see some data).

-The client-side front of the Grid component is able poll the tabular data from the server-side part of the Grid component.
+The client-side front of the Grid component is able fetch the tabular data from the server-side part of the Grid component.
 Grid configures Vaadin to pass the data properly from server-side Grid part to the client-side Grid front.
 For you, this process is completely transparent.
 You develop your webapp using the server-side component API only, in pure server-side Kotlin code; the components then handle